 Workshop – Upgrading the Test-Layout

 I’m not the most focused model railroader left on this planet.
-After building most of the basic benchwork for the main layout, I realized that I needed to ewxplore a few more things in electronics befor continuing to avoid ripping off track, that’s just been laid.
-Track occupancy sensors, reportes and signal wiring all require some consideration, before bringing out the ballasting crew.
+After building most of the basic benchwork for the main layout, I realized that I needed to explore a few more things in electronics, prior to continuing.
+Mainly to avoid ripping off track, that’s just been laid.
+Track occupancy sensors, reporters and signal wiring all require some consideration, before bringing out the ballasting crew.

-So none the less, I am currently building a shower stall in the attic, which proes to be time consuming, considering, I’m still working full-time and trying to squeeze in some modeling in the rare hour between these tasks.
-So to see at least some progress somewhere, I have strated to build the stow-away Test-Layout mentioned a few time earlier on this site.
-Manily to test my skills, but also to enjoy the building and modeling and landscaping part of the hobby along the way.
+So, none the less, I am currently building a shower stall in the attic, which proves to be time consuming.
+Considering, I’m still working full-time, I’m trying to squeeze in some modeling-time in the rare hours between these tasks.
+So to see at least some progress somewhere, I have started to build the stow-away Test-Layout mentioned a few times earlier on this site.
+Manily to test my skills, but also to enjoy the building, modeling and landscaping part of the hobby along the way.

-Operations wise it is a dull layout.
+Operations wise it is currently a dull layout.
 One mainline and one single trailing industry spur.
 It’s not bad for an office shelf though.
-Short 15 minute sessions can be very appealing in this context.
+Short 10 minute sessions can be very appealing in this context.
 A small three car local going in engine first, picking up one or two cars from the spur and setting out as many cars afterwards.
 Then re assembling the train and off it goes either backwards to where it came from or forward to whatever imaginary location would be next on the line.
-With brake tests and other simulated workj, it could easily fill a 15-20 minute operating session.
+With brake tests and other simulated work, it could even fill a 15 minute operating session.

 So what’s the plan?

-I plan to add a runaround track, a second trailing industry spur and a facing three track – very overgrown – switching yard to the front of the layout.
+I plan to add a runaround track, a second trailing industry spur and a facing – and very overgrown – three track switching yard to the front of the layout.
 To allow for reasonable switching a short lead track will be added.
-Se the image below.
+See the image of the virtual layout below.

 Upgraded Test Layout